Sweet Potato, Black Bean and Corn Enchiladas

 The funny thing was, I was happy with them every single time.
 Maybe I was just making excuses because I found my new favorite enchiladas?
 I love telling my family that I’m “recipe testing” when I make things over and over.

 These ingredients were meant to be together, and when you add chili powder, cumin and smoked paprika to the mix, things really get good.

 One of the things I love the most about these Sweet Potato, Black Bean and Corn Enchiladas (besides the fact that it’s Mexican food!), is that you can make the entire meal in advance.
 The enchilada sauce can be whipped up in 10 minutes flat, and I love having some in the freezer at all times.

-These Sweet Potato, Black Bean, and Corn Enchiladas may be meatless, but don’t let that fool you — they’re every bit as hearty as chicken or beef enchiladas and then some.
+These sweet potato black bean enchiladas may be meatless, but don’t let that fool you — they’re every bit as hearty as chicken or beef enchiladas and then some.

 More vegetarian sweet potato recipes!